Jingkou1012/LLM-Paper/README.md

 ---
 ## ♥️ Contributing

-This project is really important to me, and I'm always looking for ways to make it better.
-If you have any ideas, fixes, or even just suggestions, please send them my way!
-I'm open to discussing any pull requests, especially if we need to figure out how they fit with the LLM.
-Your feedback means a lot to me, so let's work together and make this the best repository it can be!
+This project holds great significance for me, and I’m constantly seeking ways to improve it.
+If you have ideas, fixes, or even just suggestions, please share them!
+I’m open to discussing any pull requests, especially if we need to align them with the LLM’s goals.

+Thansk a lot!

 ---
 ## ⭐ Star History